 - Peritoneal fluid analysis.
-Using a thin needle, your doctor may take a sample of the fluid in your peritoneum (paracentesis), especially if you receive peritoneal dialysis or have fluid in your abdomen from liver disease.
-If you have peritonitis, examination of this fluid may show an increased white blood cell count, which typically indicates an infection or inflammation.
-A culture of the fluid may also reveal the presence of bacteria.
+In this test, a thin needle is used to take a sample of the fluid in your peritoneum.
+You're more likely to have this test if you get peritoneal dialysis or if you have fluid in your abdomen from liver disease.
+An increased white blood cell count in this fluid usually points to an infection or inflammation.
+A culture of the fluid may be used to spot bacteria.

 - Other treatments.
-Depending on your signs and symptoms, your treatment while in the hospital will likely include:
+Depending on your symptoms, your treatment while in the hospital will likely include:

-If you're undergoing peritoneal dialysis
+If you get peritoneal dialysis